spack/spack/lib/spack/docs/packaging_guide.rst

 built.
 When a package is built `+shared`, the package guarantees that shared libraries are built, but it makes no guarantee about whether static libraries are built.

+Variant names must be lowercase alphanumerics and, if necessary, an underscore ``_``.
+(Dashes must not be used because they are equivalent to ``~`` in a spec.)
+Like variable names in python, variant names should be short but understandable.

 ^^^^^^^^^^^^^
 Version Lists